rdegges/django-twilio/docs/source/contribute.rst

 To run the tests, you'll need to do the following:

-1. Check out the latest version of django-twilio's source code using git:
-   ``git clone git://github.com/rdegges/django-twilio.git``.

-2. Switch to the develop branch: ``cd django-twilio; git fetch origin develop:develop``.

-3. Install the required packages for testing: ``pip install -r requirements.txt``.

-4. Install django-twilio in development mode: ``python setup.py develop``.

-5. Before running these tests, you need to set up some environment variables.
+1. Before running these tests, you need to set up some environment variables.
    If you're using virtualenv, open the */bin/activate* file in vi or nano and add the following to the end::